okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ## About custom email addresses

 A custom email address allows you to present a branded experience to your end users.
 Emails that Okta sends to your end users appears to come from your custom email address instead of `noreply@okta.com`.
-You can switch to a different custom email address or revert to the default Okta domain, but you can use only one email domain at a time.
+You can switch to a different custom email address or revert to the default Okta domain.
+But you can use only one email domain at a time.

 Okta sends your super admins a confirmation email after your custom email address is configured and operating correctly.
 To ensure continuous operation, Okta polls your custom email domain once every 24 hours.
 If a problem occurs, Okta alerts super admins by email, and Okta-generated emails are sent from the default address `noreply@okta.com` until the problem is resolved.